s-chh/LSPP/README.md

 - [Cite](#cite)

 ## Introduction
+### Overview
-Label smoothing++ is a label regularization technique that enhances label regularization by learning optimal probability.
-Instead of using fixed probabilities like traditional label smoothing, LS++ learns a C-Matrix where each class has a unique probability vector for non-target classes.
+- Label smoothing++ is a label regularization technique that learns optimal training targets.
+- Learns a C-Matrix where each class has a unique probability vector for non-target classes.

-### C Matrix
 	- For a **K** class classification task, each class learns a unique **K-1** probability vector for non-target classes.
 	- These vectors are combined to form a C matrix (**K x K**) by adding the target class (itself) probability of 0.
 - Probability vectors from the C matrix are combined with a one-hot vector to create the final training target.
 - The target class probability is fixed but the non-target class probabilities are flexible.
 - Key benefits: